HorizenOfficial/zen/contrib/devtools/README.md

 After script completion the user is required to:

 - push from release preparation local branch to remote
-- open a PR merging into `main` branch and wait for approval
+- create release branch on remote
-- merge on `main` branch
+- open a PR merging release preparation into release branch and wait for approval
 - create annotated tag (vX.Y.Z)